 Where To Stay In Belgrade In Winter

 Belgrade City Hotel.
-This is a fabulous four-star property in the heart of town opposite the Old Train Station and only steps from the bus station, making it a great base to embark on day trips all over the country.
+This fabulous four-star property is in the heart of town opposite the Old Train Station and only steps from the bus station, making it a great base to embark on day trips all over the country.

 The hotel is minutes from landmarks such as Republic Square, Terazije Square, Knez Mihajlova Street, and the famous bohemian quarter Skadarlija.

 The hotel offers comfortable rooms, an on-site restaurant, a bar, and a fitness center.